simongcc/essential-blocks-for-gutenberg/readme.txt

 = How can I get Support?
-We've two ways to give Supports for Ultimate Gutenberg Blocks Plugin - Plugin Support Forum or Our Website Support.
+We've two ways to give Supports for Ultimate Blocks for Gutenberg Plugin - Plugin Support Forum or Our Website Support.
 Plugin Support Forum may little delay for answer but we're Dedicated on our Website Support Forum.